 Mill Park covers an area of approximately 9 square kilometres.
 It is primarily a residential area, with some commercial land areas.
 Rapid residential development took place from the 1980s into the early 1990s.

-The largest increase in population growth between 2015 and 2036 will occur in the 60 plus age group with an increase of 47 per cent.
+The largest increase in population growth between 2015 and 2036 is expected to occur in the 60 plus age group with an increase of 47 per cent.

-In 2015 there will be an estimated 327 births (6 births per week on average) and this is expected to remain constant to 2036.
+In 2015 there was an estimated 327 births (6 births per week on average) and this is expected to remain constant to 2036.

 Forty per cent of residents speak a language other than English at home and the most common languages spoken are Italian, Greek, Macedonian, and Arabic.